ddev/ddev/docs/users/performance.md

 Note that you can use the NFS setup described for each operating system below (and the scripts provided) or you can set up NFS any way that works for you.
 For example, if you're already using NFS with vagrant on macOS,and you already have a number of exports, the default export here (your home directory) won't work, because you'll have overlaps in your /etc/exports.
 Or on Windows, you may want to use an NFS server other than Winnfsd, for example the [Allegro NFS Server](https://nfsforwindows.com).
 The setups provided below and the scripts provided below are only intended to get you started if you don't already use NFS.

+Note that NFS does not really add to performance on Linux, so it is not recommended.

 ### macOS NFS Setup

 Download, inspect, make executable, and run the [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh) script.
 Use `curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh && ./macos_ddev_nfs_setup.sh`.
 This stops running ddev projects, adds your home directory to the /etc/exports config file that nfsd uses, and enables nfsd to run on your computer.
 This is a one-time setup.
 Note that this shares your home directory via NFS to any NFS client on your computer, so it's critical to consider security issues; It's easy to make the shares in /etc/exports more limited as well, as long as they don't overlap (NFS doesn't allow overlapping exports).